Ketamine-Assisted Psychotherapy (KAP)

 Meeting remotely or in person

-It is best if you are local and we can meet for the journey sessions in person in my San Rafael office.
+It’s best if you are local and we can meet for journey sessions in person at my San Rafael office.
 This is generally recommended for at least the first few sessions and ongoing if possible.

 You must be in California as I am not licensed to work with people residing in any other state.